Avoid costly breaches. Intigriti's bug bounty offers ROI-driven security.

 Jenkins is a popular continuous integration and continuous delivery (CI/CD) tool used by developers to help them build and deploy production-ready applications and web services at scale.
 It can save developers a lot of time.
 However, Jenkins also supports signups and if this setting is left incorrectly configured.
 It could open up another attack surface, allowing bad actors to gain access to your CI/CD pipeline(s).

-If signups are open and you'd like to revert to this setting and disable public signups, simply follow the following remediation steps.
+If signups are open and you'd like to revert to this setting, simply follow these remediation steps in Jenkins to disable public signups.
 This would make sure that public signups are disabled by default.

 Jenkins Signup